“Come, follow me,” Jesus said, “and I will send you out to fish for people.” (Matthew 4:19)

 But Jesus sees beyond all that.
 He sees potential.
 And spending time with Him is changing me.
 I’ve come to realize that, incredibly, He wants to use my life to touch others.
 Right where I’m at.

 He wants to use you too.
 Maybe you’ve had harsh words spoken over you all your life.
 People have told you that you will never amount to anything.
 Deep down, you think they’re right.
 But Jesus says that you have worth.
 He gave His life so that you could know Him.
 You are so precious in His sight!

 Maybe you don’t think that you are much to look at.
 You don’t feel beautiful.
 You don’t have the right clothes or the right figure.
 You know what?
 Jesus carefully and thoughtfully formed you in your mother’s womb.
 When He looks at you, His breath catches in His throat because you are so beautiful to Him.

 Maybe you aren’t well-spoken.
 Did you know that Moses had a speech impediment?
 He stuttered.
 And yet God called him to speak to the pharaoh of Egypt and to lead thousands upon thousands of people out of slavery.
 God wants to use you too.

-God loves to call the most unlikely people because His transforming love can shine the brightest through the humble, the weak, and the broken.
+God calls unlikely people because His transforming love shines the brightest through the humble, the weak, and the broken.
 It doesn’t matter what you’ve come out of.
 Jesus can heal you, make you whole, and make you useful to His kingdom.